 Most recently, Talbot provided operations leadership for Kaiser Permanente’s National Diversity and Inclusion department and for related initiatives that promoted care and health for diverse communities.
 Prior to Kaiser Permanente, Talbot worked at both Qwest and AT&T, with a focus on providing HR support to technology teams.

-Chris Glynn provides oversight to World Vision teams responsible for the acquisition and distribution of resources from corporations, including cash funds, product donations, and service-in-kind donations.
-He also leads World Vision’s major gift philanthropy and U.S. programs teams, and he is the chair of World Vision’s Campaign For Every Child.
+Chris Glynn provides oversight to World Vision teams responsible for major gift philanthropy and planned legacy giving, as well as the acquisition and distribution of resources from corporations, including cash funds, product donations, and service-in-kind donations.
+He also leads World Vision’s domestic ministry team, which provides assistance to millions of under-resourced people within the U.S.

 In his role, Glynn is responsible for creating dynamic partnerships that result in significant investments of time, talent, and treasure, and facilitating lasting change in the lives of children, families, and communities around the world, as well as World Vision supporters.

 Glynn was the Chair of World Vision's Campaign For Every Child, which in 2015 celebrated surpassing its 5-year goals by raising over $500 million to impact the lives of more than 22 million people in 19 countries.
 He also sits on the board of directors for VisionFund International, World Vision's global microfinance partner.

 Glynn joined World Vision in 2010 after 25 years of for-profit leadership roles in sales, operations, customer service, and total quality management.
 He is uniquely gifted at leading organizations to deliver superior results, while creating an environment where individuals can reach their personal potential.

 A Master Lean/Six Sigma Black Belt, Glynn holds a BBA in Management from the University of Massachusetts Amherst and an MBA with a concentration in Strategic Quality Management from Eastern Michigan University.